Top Data Analytics Trends & Statistics for 2022

 According to Dresner’s Business Intelligence Market Study 2021, organizations in the technology, business services, consumer services, and manufacturing industries are reporting the highest increases in planned adoption of business intelligence tools in 2022.

 Predictive analytics is on the rise

-Organizations are using predictive analytics to forecast potential future trends.
+Organizations are using predictive data analytics to forecast potential future trends.
 According to a report published by Facts & Factors, the global predictive analytics market is growing at a CAGR of around 24.5% and is expected to reach $22.1 billion by the end of 2026.

 Cloud-native analytics solutions will be necessary

-As legacy analytics solutions fall even further behind cloud-native solutions that are continually being innovated, companies seeking to get the most from business intelligence will shift to cloud-native solutions.
+As legacy analytics solutions fall even further behind cloud-native solutions that are continually being innovated, companies seeking to get the most from business intelligence will shift to cloud-native data solutions.